bitnami/charts/bitnami/wordpress/README.md

 To enable the new features, it is not possible to do it by upgrading an existing deployment.
 Instead, it is necessary to perform a fresh deploy.

 ## Upgrading

+### To 5.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.

+- `service.port` and `service.httpsPort` have been regrouped under the `service.ports` map.
+- `metrics.service.port` has been regrouped under the `metrics.service.ports` map.
+- `serviceAccountName` has been deprecated in favor of `serviceAccount` map.

+Additionally updates the MariaDB & Memcached subcharts to their newest major `10.x.x` and `6.x.x`, respectively, which contain similar changes.

 ### To 12.0.0